apache/tez/tez-dist/src/docker/tez-am/README.md

     * This command will start both the Tez AM, Zookeeper, Minimal Hadoop containers as defined in the `docker-compose.yml` file.

-8. For running a hive query using this docker image:
+8. To mount custom plugins or JARs required by Tez AM (e.g., for split generation — typically the hive-exec jar, but in general, any UDFs or dependencies previously managed via YARN localization:
-    * Create a directory tez-plugins and add hive-exec jar in it.
+    * Create a directory tez-plugins and add all required jars.
-    * Add the line in docker compose under tez-am service to mount this directory as volume to `/opt/tez/plugins` in docker container.
+    * Uncomment the following lines in docker compose under the tez-am service to mount this directory as a volume to `/opt/tez/plugins` in the docker container.

       ```yml
       volumes: